syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Apply-formatting-for-columns-dynamically.md

 ## Apply formatting for columns dynamically

 Column format can be used dynamically to change data values format with the help of the public method.
-The following code example illustrates the Essential Javascript with column formatting in public method.
+The following code example illustrates the Essential JavaScript with column formatting in public method.

 {% highlight c# %}